asciamanna/asciamanna.github.io/_drafts/reduce-cross-team-dependencies.md

 ---
 layout: post
 section-type: post
-title: Reduce Cross-Team Dependencies
+title: Remove Cross-Team Dependencies
 comments: true
 category: development practices
 tags: ['agile development']
 ---

-While it may seem obvious that organizations should reduce cross-team dependencies, I continue to see organizations align their development teams is such a way that requires a significant amount of dependencies and handoffs.
+While it may seem obvious that organizations should work to reduce and remove cross-team dependencies, I continue to see organizations align their development teams is such a way that requires a significant amount of dependencies and handoffs.

 Agile teams should be vertical, cross-functional teams.
 These should be end-to-end teams, made up of all of the skills & roles required to deliver a feature from